471D38UNNUX/Metasploit-Framework-Installer/README1.md

 Nb: I'm not owner this tool, but i just made installation for usage more easier

-More information You can visit official website: https://www.rapid7.com/products/metasploit/
+For more information you can visit official website: https://www.rapid7.com/products/metasploit/

 Official repository: github.com/rapid7/metasploit-framework